Mid-Atlantic Farm Based Education Network

 Horse Discovery Centers

-Maryland Horse Industry Board launched a statewide network of 35 Horse Discovery Centers in 15 counties in April 2015.
+Maryland Horse Industry Board launched a statewide network of Horse Discovery Centers in Maryland.
 These centers are carefully selected, licensed stables that are welcoming people of all ages and experience levels into their barns to learn about horses in a friendly and knowledgeable environment.
 They range from trail riding centers to Western riding operations to horse rescues and stables offering summer camps, English equitation, even Civil War re-enactments.

 Horses for Courses FBE Curriculum (pdf)